Q1. How do I schedule an appointment to meet with a Neighborhood Code Enforcement (NCE) Officer?

 the owner/occupant to obtain compliance.

-not received a "Brought to Code Letter" from NCE, contact NCE for confirmation
+not received a "Brought to Code Letter" from NCC, contact NCC for confirmation

-Office records the New Property Owner, NCE will have the updated information, and the notices should stop.
+Office records the New Property Owner, NCC will have the updated information, and the notices should stop.

-to schedule an appointment for an Inspection by a NCE Officer.
-If NCE finds the property to be in violation, a
+to schedule an appointment for an Inspection by a NCC Officer.
+If NCC finds the property to be in violation, a

 Notice will be sent to the Property Owner in an attempt to gain compliance.
 The property owner will be allotted